Placental growth factor

-Placental growth factor (PGF) is a member of the VEGF (vascular endothelial growth factor) sub-family - a key molecule in angiogenesis and vasculogenesis, in particular during embryogenesis.
-The main source of PGF during pregnancy is the placental trophoblast.
+Placental growth factor is a member of the VEGF (vascular endothelial growth factor) sub-family - a key molecule in angiogenesis and vasculogenesis, in particular during embryogenesis.
+The main source of PlGF during pregnancy is the placental trophoblast.
 PGF is also expressed in many other tissues, including the villous trophoblast.

-The placental growth factor (PGF) gene is a protein-coding gene and a member of the vascular endothelial growth factor (VEGF) family.
-The PGF gene is expressed only in human umbilical vein endothelial cells (HUVE) and the placenta.
+The placental growth factor gene (PGF) is a protein-coding gene and a member of the vascular endothelial growth factor (VEGF) family.
+PGF is expressed only in human umbilical vein endothelial cells, and the placenta.
 PGF is ultimately associated with angiogenesis.
 Specifically, PGF plays a role in trophoblast growth and differentiation.
 Trophoblast cells, specifically extravillous trophoblast cells, are responsible for invading the uterine wall and the maternal spiral arteries.
 The extravillous trophoblast cells produce a blood vessel of larger diameter for the developing fetus that is independent of maternal vasoconstriction.
 This is essential for increased blood flow and reduced resistance.
 Proper development of blood vessels in the placenta is crucial for the higher blood requirement of the fetus later in pregnancy.

 Under normal physiologic conditions, PGF is also expressed at a low level in other organs including the heart, lung, thyroid, and skeletal muscle.